grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 ## Signature levels

-A plugin's signature level classifies it according to author, related technology, or intended use.
+A plugin's signature level classifies it according to author, related technology, and intended use.

 - To sign a plugin under the [Community](https://grafana.com/legal/plugins/#what-are-the-different-classifications-of-plugins) and [Commercial](https://grafana.com/legal/plugins/#what-are-the-different-classifications-of-plugins) signature levels, refer to [Sign a public plugin](#sign-a-public-plugin).
 - To sign a plugin under the [Private](https://grafana.com/legal/plugins/#what-are-the-different-classifications-of-plugins) signature level, refer to [Sign a private plugin](#sign-a-private-plugin).